NorESMhub/NorESM/doc/configurations/clm.rst

 NorESM2 can then be recoupled to the spun up land experiment by the use of restart files.
 I.e. in the fully coupled case set the restartfile from the CLM5 stand alone spin up experiment in user_nl_clm::

   finidat = '<path_to_inputdata>/inputdata/<path_to_file>/CLM_SPINUP_FILENAME.clm2.r.YR-01-01-00000.nc'

+Code modification
+^^^^^

+If you want to make more subtantial changes to the codes than what is possible by the change of user_nl_clm, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.clm folder in the case directory, then make the modifications needed and build the model. **Do not change the source code in the <noresm-base> folder!**

 Land-only experiments
 ^^^^^^^^^